St. Paul DWI Lawyer

 Such circumstances include when a:

-A police officer may stop an individual if probable cause exists that they're driving while intoxicated.
+A police officer may stop an individual if there is probable cause to believe they're driving while intoxicated.

 A few driving behaviors officers may look for before pulling a driver over include:

 If the driver is suspected of being under the influence, the officer could arrest the individual and require that they submit to a breath, blood, or urine test to determine whether or not alcohol is present in their system.
-Under Minnesota's implied consent law, any person who drives on a public road has given their permission to be subject to one of these chemical tests.
+Under Minnesota's implied consent law, any person who drives on a public road is deemed to have given their consent to undergo one of these chemical tests.
 Refusing to participate is a crime, and the person could face sanctions for doing so.

 Minnesota DWI Penalties

 In Minnesota, DWI offenses are categorized into four degrees.
-The degree determines the penalties the driver could face and depends on the specifics of the circumstances.
-Some penalties include having your driver’s license revoked, plates impounded, or vehicle forfeited are common administrative penalties.
+The degree determines the penalties the driver could face and depends on the specific circumstances.
+Some penalties include having your driver’s license revoked, plates impounded, or vehicle forfeited as common administrative penalties.
 Criminal penalties may include jail time, probation, mandatory substance abuse treatment, monitoring, and fines.

 The degrees of DWI charges and penalties in Minnesota include: